 As per a survey conducted by HSBC, more than 51% of parents in India are obsessed with their child’s education.
 With education being a prime goal for most in India, it is not surprising that Indian EdTech startups will face a tremendous growth in 2018.
 To meet the preference needs of parents and students, the education concepts are also changing.
 EdTech startups are using modern methods to revolutionize tuitions and coaching tactics.
-For example, tuition jobs demand professionals with a higher degree.
+For example, tuition jobs demand professionals with a higher degree (click here to sign up as a tutor).

 While some startups offer better coaching in their respective domain, some are aimed at cracking entrance level exams.
 Let us get inspired by following Indian startups that have gained name and fame through their unique methods.